thorwhalen/umpyre/exercises/making_exercises_from_modules.md

 See the answer in [itertools recipes](https://docs.python.org/3/library/itertools.html#itertools-recipes).
 The latter contains many more oportunities for such exercises.

 But it would be nice to be able to extract these automatically from code.
-So here's my little version of that:
+So here's my little version of that.

 ```python
 from inspect import getsourcelines, getdoc, ismodule, signature